 Entrypoint to Evia on the island’s closest point to the mainland, Chalkida is picturesque and petite.
 Sizable enough to support basic city conveniences for its 100,000 strong population, locals might be able to get their fill of Zara and Oysho, but have to head out to Athens for the cinema.

-The city’s feature is a waterside promenade lined with cafes-bars and restaurants that is perfect for family strolls and kiddie scoots.
-Continuing past the old sliding bridge where you can witness the “crazy tidal waters” that riddled Aristotle himself, and you will find Asteria.
-An expansive outdoor waterfront bar and restaurant that hasn’t forgotten little ones, its family appeal include a fenced playground positioned within clear view of a section of dining tables.
+The city’s feature is a waterside promenade lined with cafes-bars and restaurants designed for family strolls and kiddie scoots.
+Continue past the old bridge crossing over the “crazy tidal waters” that riddled Aristotle himself, and you will find Asteria.
+An expansive outdoor waterfront bar and restaurant that welcomes little ones with a playground positioned within clear view of a section of dining tables.
 If we needed accommodation in Chalkida, we’d look between this part of the promenade and the center, or one of the seafront Airbnbs in Alykes.

 Alykes is Chalkida’s summer highlight for us – a child-friendly beach only the locals seem privy to.
-With clear blue waters that lap over soft golden sand, it’s impressive for these parts (Evia’s beaches, for me, are nothing to shout about, and usually of the darker variety).
-Settled by an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood-framed sunbeds, breezy electro tunes, and a gently sloping seabed clear of rocks.
+With clear blue waters that lap over soft golden sand, it’s impressive for these parts.
+Personally, I find much of the island’s coastline more rugged than remarkable, with darker sands and pebbly shores.
+Settled by an assembly of cafe-bars for every taste, Daluz at the far right corner (as you face the sea) is our favourite with wood-framed sunbeds, breezy electro tunes, and a gently sloping seabed clear of large rocks.

 THE ROAD TO MANTOUDI – GATEWAY TO THE SPORADES (SKIATHOS, SKOPELOS, ALONISSOS)

-After exiting Chalkida, the drive north involves 40-minutes of dizzying twists (bring Dramamine for the car-sick prone) through pine-carpeted highlands, before meeting Kireas river.
-It used to be prettier here, with water-loving plane trees crowding its banks, filtering the light through leafy, cut-out canopies.
-But a recent imported sickness bringing targeted death to this tree species swept through, leaving skeletons in place of dense greenery.
+After exiting Chalkida, the drive north involves 40-minutes of dizzying twists through pine-carpeted highlands, before meeting Kireas river.
+It used to be prettier here, with water-loving plane trees crowding its banks, filtering the light through a lacework leaf canopy.
+Today, that beauty has been altered.
+An invasive disease that specifically targets plane trees has swept through the valley, leaving skeletal trunks where denser greenery once stood.

 AGIA ANNA – A FAMILY-FRIENDLY COASTAL RETREAT